IBM/fabcar-blockchain-sample/docs/run-local.md

 ## 3. Setup network locally and deploy the smart contract

-* Click on `local_fabric` to start a network.
+* Click on the overflow menu for `LOCAL FABRIC OPS`, and choose `Start Fabric Runtime` to start a network.
 This will download the Docker images required for a local Fabric setup, and start the network.
-You should see the output window as the network sets up.

-* Click on `local_fabric` again; it should have a full white circle next to it.
-This should bring up `mychannel`.
+Once setup is complete, you should see under `LOCAL FABRIC OPS`, options to install and instantiate smart contract, your `Channels` information, your peer under `Nodes` and the organization msp under `Organizations`.
 You are now ready to install the smart contract.

-* Click on `mychannel`, then `Peers`.
-This will display `peer0.org1.example.com`.
-Right click on it and choose `Install Smart Contract`.
+* Click on `+Install` under `Installed` dropdown in the `LOCAL FABRIC OPS` console.
+Choose the peer: `peer0.org1.example.com`.
 Choose the `fabcar@1.0.0` contract.

-* You are now ready to instantiate the smart contract.
-Right click on `mychannel` and choose `Instantiate Smart Contract`.
-Choose the `fabcar@1.0.0` contract:
+You should see a notification for successful install of the smart contract, and the smart contract listed under `Installed` in your `LOCAL FABRIC OPS` console.
+You are now ready to instantiate the smart contract.

-* Type in `initLedger` for the function.
+* Click on `+Instantiate` under `Instantiated` dropdown in the `LOCAL FABRIC OPS` console.
+Choose the channel: `mychannel`.
+Choose the `fabcar@1.0.0` contract.
+Type in `initLedger` for the function.
 You can press **Enter** for optional arguments.
-Once this is successfully instantiated, you should see a successful notification in the output view.
+Once this is successfully instantiated, you should see a successful notification in the output view, and the smart contract listed under `Instantiated` in your `LOCAL FABRIC OPS` console.

 <br>
 <p align="center">